• Skip to primary navigation

 Tips to ensure a fluffy result:

-1. Do not overmix batter.
+Do not overmix the batter.
 Mix just enough to incorporate the flour and get out the lumps.
 The batter should be thick and creamy, not runny or excessively thick.

-2. Allow the batter time to rest for 6-8 minutes after mixing and before cooking.
+Let it rest.
+Allow the batter to rest for 6-8 minutes after mixing and before cooking.
 This will allow for an airy pancake.
 Do not skip this step.

-5. Do not rush the cooking process.
+Do not rush the cooking process.
 Low and slow wins the race.
-Cook on medium low, exercise patience, and flip only when ready.
+Cook on medium-low, exercise patience, and flip only when ready.

-Use a 1/4 cup measuring cup to scoop the batter if you want evenly sized pancakes.
+For evenly sized pancakes, use a 1/4 cup measuring cup to scoop and portion the batter.

 The pumpkin add-in is optional and will slightly change the texture of your pancakes.
-They will still turn out fluffy.
+They will still turn out fluffy, but they’ll also become intensely moist.

-Add in nuts, dried fruits, chocolate chips or whatever you like.
+Add nuts, dried fruits, chocolate chips, blueberries, or whatever you like to the batter.
 These pancakes are very forgiving.
 It’s why I call them my no-fail pancakes.

 If you make this recipe and love it, please give it a ⭐️ ⭐️ ⭐️ ⭐️ ⭐️ review!